 a better world together,

 There is also trust.

 And, there is always the possibility that someone might turn out to be someone other than you thought they would be, or had hoped for and trusted them to be.
-Relationships and experiences might be damaging, but it’s important to learn from the experience, and essential to know that they have nothing to do with your other relationships – not your existing ones, or new ones that might arrive as a positive force on the heels of something scarring.
+Relationships and experiences might be damaging, but we learn so much from the experience, and it’s essential to recognize that they have nothing to do with your other relationships … not your existing ones, or new ones that might arrive as a positive force on the heels of something scarring.

 It’s taken me years of practice, and unfortunately, too much experience to feel like I have enough expertise to write this post.
 The exercise of writing this all down is as much about me sharing what I remind myself, as it is advice to you.

 So, how can we all successfully navigate these bad interactions or nasty relationships?